EmrajiPower/poc-blob-storage-next14/README.md

 ## Features in-progress

 - [x] CRUD API request: UPDATE (Pencil Icon functionality)
+- [x] Add UI or failsafe handler when a server error occurs

 ### If you want to execute in your machine:
 In you are looking for test the Vercel blob feature in your own clone repository follow these steps: